 - Portfolio: My state requires me to collect samples of each child’s work.
 An HSLDA legal assistant advised my family to keep all the workbook pages for the current year and the previous year.
 For students in high school, he recommended keeping all four years’ worth of records.
 These can be scanned in to create a digital record to save space.

 Implement a plan to regularly update your record books.
 Your specially prepared documents do little good if you forget to regularly fill them out.
 My goal is to fill out my spreadsheets in the evening before I plan for the next school day.

 Consider Joining HSLDA

 While BJU Press doesn’t specifically endorse HSLDA, I have found it to be a helpful resource.
 Even if you don’t join, you will find that their website offers a wealth of information about homeschooling in general, not just the legal aspects.
 Joining gives you access to member-specific resources, personal consultation, and legal representation.
-If your oldest child is under the age of five, you can currently join for free.
-For me, one of the major benefits of membership is being able to email questions and hear back from a legal assistant.
+For me, one of the major benefits of membership is reaching out to a legal assistant.

 Besides checking out HSLDA, look into local homeschool organizations.
 I’m considering joining my statewide homeschool organization that sponsors a registered lobbyist to advocate for homeschooling in our state legislature.

 After taking these steps, I find that record-keeping no longer intimidates me.
 With the forms in place, I simply need to faithfully fill them out.

 Editor’s note: You might also consider joining the Academy of Home Education (AHE), which is connected with BJU Press.
 It serves as an umbrella organization for homeschool families nationwide and offers report cards, official transcripts, homeschool consultants, testing, and a graduation ceremony.
 Because AHE is not a school, it cannot be accredited.
 Find out how you can get started with the Academy of Home Education.